SuchtFrosch/ESP8266_ArtNet-DMX-Interface/README.md

         7 - DMX-Socket 2
         8 - ESP8266 VCC 5V

+## Powersource
-## Powersource over the micro-USB port of the ESP8266.
+Powersource is the micro-USB port of the ESP8266.